 Admittedly, it’s hard to top the ancient Egyptians.
 Considering cats semidivine, they modeled what it means to grieve a cherished animal companion: When a cat passed on, it’s human family would shave off their eyebrows to demonstrate their grief publicly.

-Today, honor feline wisdom―while keeping your eyebrows intact―with these five helpful examples from the four-legged inspirations.
+Today, honor cat spirituality―while keeping your eyebrows intact―with these five helpful examples from the four-legged inspirations.

 Cats seem to have an inherent sense of Tao, alternating between sleep and action, then napping, of course.
 Sleeping almost 15 hours a day total, cats flow between these states with superb stretching skills.
 Humans go, go, go till we drop, drop, drop―dividing our days into two distinct periods of wake and sleep.